BrieBencich/README/README.md

   To install dependencies, please run this command:
   ```
-  npm install inqurier
+  npm install inquirer
   ```

   ## Usage
-  this repo contains an inex.js as well as a generateMarkdown.js you will need to install the dependecie, in order to get it to work.
+  this repo will need to be cloned, and then add the npm dependencie through your command line.
+The initial files include an index.js, as well as the generatorMarkdown.js.
+In order to get this application to work, just instal the dependecie
   ## License
       This project is licesned with undefined license